Notice of Pre-AIA or AIA Status

 The rejection of claim 1 is incorporated, and Sundaram further teaches wherein generating the container image further comprises: accessing metadata describing the first integration that is selected to be in the container image; and storing the metadata in the container image (par.
 0080 and 0082).

-These claims are system versions of the claimed method discussed above (claims 1-8, respectively), wherein all claim limitations also have been addressed and/or covered in cited areas as set forth above.
+These claims are system versions of the claimed method discussed above (claims 1-6 and 8, respectively), wherein all claim limitations also have been addressed and/or covered in cited areas as set forth above.
 Thus, accordingly, these claims are also obvious.

-These claims are media versions of the claimed method discussed above (claims 1 and 7, respectively), wherein all claim limitations also have been addressed and/or covered in cited areas as set forth above.
-Thus, accordingly, these claims are also obvious.
+This is a system version of the claimed method discussed above (claims 7, respectively), wherein all claim limitations also have been addressed and/or covered in cited areas as set forth above.
+Thus, accordingly, this claim is also obvious.

 Per Claim 10: